 Montmartre cemetery is set in an abandoned quarry, making the place particularly atmospheric.

-Others include Picpus Cemetery, which hides behind a nondescript wooden door.
-This is home to the mass graves of guillotined nobleman.
+Others include Picpus Cemetery, which hides behind a nondescript wooden door, and is home to the mass graves of guillotined nobleman.
 Creepy.

-Paris is specifically associated with café terraces (outdoor), on-street areas perfect for a coffee and a cake.
+Paris is specifically associated with outdoor, on-street café terraces, perfect for coffee, cake and people-watching.
 In 2018, a lobby even campaigned for French terraces to be place on the UNESCO World Heritage List (source).

-There are plenty of choose from: if you spent every day of your life on a different Parisian terrace, it would probably take you almost 30 years to try them all out.
+There are plenty of choose from: if you spent every day of your life on a different Parisian café terrace, it would take you around 30 years to try them all out.
 That’s a lot of café terraces.

 12. And Participate in Endless Shopping